steven-solomon/exdoubles/README.md

 ## Matchers

-Currently ExDoubles has a few *Call Count* matchers and one *Argument* matcher.
+Currently ExDoubles has two types of matchers *Call Count* and *Argument*.

 ### Call Count matchers

-Call Count matchers do pretty much what you would expect.
+Call Count matchers do pretty much what you would expect, they verify a function has been called some number of times.
 They are:

 ```elixir
 assert verify(:mock_fn, once())